sandesh212/traininggov-scraper/USER_GUIDE.md

 **All formats work!** The program uses smart pattern matching.

+Tip: You can write unit codes without their trailing letter/number.
+The program will attempt common suffixes automatically to match current training.gov.au codes.

 ## 🔄 How Duplicates Are Handled

 ### **JSONL Data File (data/uoc.jsonl)**